When Machine Unlearning Jeopardizes Privacy

 Given the two posteriors, a straightforward approach to aggregate the information is to concatenate them, i.e., $\post{o}{} || \post{u}{}$, where $||$ is the concatenation operation.
 This preserves the full information.
 However, it is possible that the concatenation contains redundancy.
 In order to reduce redundancy, we can instead rely on the difference between $\post{o}{}$ and $\post{u}{}$ to capture the discrepancy left by the deletion of the \target sample.
 In particular, we make use of the element-wise difference $\post{o}{} - \post{u}{}$ and the Euclidean distance $\left\|\post{o}{} - \post{u}{}\right\|_2$.

-In order to better capture the level of confidence of the model, one may also sort the posterior before the difference or concatenation operations~\cite{GWYGB18}.
-Specifically, we sort the original posterior \post{o}{} in descending order and get the sorted original posterior \post{o}{s}.
-We then rearrange the order of the \unlearned posterior \post{u}{} to align its elements with \post{o}{}, and get the sorted \unlearned posterior \post{u}{s}.
+In order to better capture the level of confidence of the model, one may also sort the posteriors before the difference or concatenation operations~\cite{GWYGB18}.
+Specifically, we sort the original posteriors \post{o}{} in descending order and get the sorted original posteriors \post{o}{s}.
+We then rearrange the order of the \unlearned posteriors \post{u}{} to align its elements with \post{o}{}, and get the sorted \unlearned posteriors \post{u}{s}.